Stetchy0/ProjectPentalogy/Supplementary Items/Texts/Living Works/Pentalogy/Part I - Experience/Part I -Chapter Two.md

 Leo screamed in terror and was about to run, but the man grabbed his leg.
 “I’m sorry kid, but I can’t have you running off and telling everyone what you’ve seen here.”

-Leo began to beg, “I-I won’t tell a-anyone, I don’t even know who you are!”
+Leo began to beg, “I-I won’t tell a-anyone, I don’t even know who you are!
+I s-swear!”

 “I know you talk too much and don’t mind your own business.
 I saw you in the blacksmith’s shop earlier.”